- City Tech Reopening Plan

 Hygiene, Cleaning and Disinfection Plan

-The College is implementing the following routine enhanced cleaning and disinfection protocol as an element of the COVID-19 Reopening Plan.
-This protocol is based on the CDC and NYSDOH requirements, guidelines and advice.
+New York City College of Technology is implementing the following enhanced cleaning and disinfection protocol as an element of the COVID-19 Reopening Plan with the goal of ensuring a healthy and safe campus.
+This protocol adheres to hygiene, cleaning and disinfection requirements as advised by the CDC and NYSDOH.

-- Cleaning surfaces and objects that are visibly soiled is the first step in the disinfection process.
-If surfaces are dirty to sight or touch, they should be cleaned using a detergent, or soap & water, prior to disinfection.
+- Disinfect surfaces and objects that are visibly soiled as the first step.
+If surfaces are dirty to sight or touch, they should be cleaned using a detergent, or soap and water, prior to disinfection.

-- Following the manufacturer’s instructions for safe and effective use of all cleaning and disinfection products (e.g., dilution concentration, application method and contact time, required ventilation, and use of personal protective equipment).
+- Follow the manufacturer’s instructions for safe and effective use of all cleaning and disinfection products (e.g., dilution concentration, application method and contact time, required ventilation, and use of personal protective equipment).

 - The disinfectant concentrations and contact time are critical for effective disinfection of surfaces.

-- Consulting the manufacturer’s recommendations on cleaning products appropriate for electronics.
-If no guidance is available, consider the use of alcohol-based wipes or spray containing at least 70% alcohol.
-Use of alcohol-based products may reduce risk of damage to sensitive machine components.
+- Consult the manufacturer’s recommendations on cleaning products appropriate for electronics.
+If no guidance is available, use alcohol-based wipes or spray containing at least 70% alcohol.
+Use of alcohol13 based products may reduce risk of damage to sensitive machine components.
 Whenever possible, consider using wipeable covers for electronics.
 Dry surfaces thoroughly to avoid pooling of liquids.